ZJA

-ZJA (previously known as Zwarts & Jansma Architecten) is a Dutch architectural studio located in Amsterdam and founded in 1990 by Rein Jansma and Moshé Zwarts (1937-2019).
-To date, the studio has approximately 50 staff and the partners are Rein Jansma, Ralph Kieft, Reinald Top and Rob Torsing.
+ZJA (previously known as Zwarts & Jansma Architecten) is a Dutch architectural studio located in Amsterdam and founded in 1990 by Rein Jansma (1959-2023) and Moshé Zwarts (1937-2019).
+To date, the studio has approximately 50 staff and the partners are Ralph Kieft, Reinald Top and Rob Torsing.

 History

-The architectural studio Zwarts & Jansma Architecten was founded in 1990 as partnership between Rein Jansma and the late Moshé Zwarts, former professor of architectural technology.
+The architectural studio Zwarts & Jansma Architecten was founded in 1990 as partnership between the late Rein Jansma and the late Moshé Zwarts, former professor of architectural technology.
 In 1971 Zwarts met Jansma, the son of his friend and neighbor Arie Jansma, an activist, inventor and artist.
 During the 80s, several years before registering their ‘office for architecture and development’ (buro voor architectuur en ontwikkeling), architecture student Jansma and professor Zwarts (professor of building technology at TU Eindhoven and TU Delft) collaborated and developed projects and experiments in the workshop next to Zwarts' home in Abcoude.
 As their collaboration became more serious, they formalised their partnership in 1990 with the architectural studio known today as ZJA.
 One of their first design assignments was for a bus or tramway shelter for the city of The Hague.
 Their design was awarded the Berlage Award and the city of The Hague ordered 800 shelters.

 ZJA subsequently took on a wide variety of projects.
-They were commissioned to design the Dutch Pavilion at the World Expo 1992 in Sevilla.
+They were commissioned to design the Dutch Pavilion at the World Expo 1992 in Seville.
 ZJA also designed the upper ring and the roof of Feijenoord Football Stadium, De Kuip in Rotterdam (1993) and the new glasshouse for the Hortus Botanicus in Amsterdam (1992).

 In the following years ZJA specialised in infrastructure projects, such as (bicycle) bridges, metro and train stations and traffic interchanges.
 However, sports halls, (football) stadiums, entertainment centres and wildlife crossings also feature prominently in their portfolio.